Milles98/BankSolution/README.md

 ## 1. Description

-This project is made in ASP.NET Razor pages and is made to be a bank application.
+This project is made in ASP.NET Razor pages and is a fullstack solution to a bank application.
 The project features a money laundering console to check for suspicious activity, an API that gets account and customer details aswell as the bank web application itself.